Dizziness

 Profuse sweating may also cause dizziness due to the loss of fluid which in turn leads to a lessening of blood volume reaching the brain.
 This is in effect, why becoming dehydrated due to illness can also cause lightheadedness.

-Dizziness Not Related
+Dizziness Not Related to Multiple Sclerosis

 It is important to realize that while dizziness is a common complaint with multiple sclerosis, it may also be the result of other serious conditions.
 This does not mean that feeling dizzy definitely indicates a serious illness; only that it may.